-BILL KURTIS: From NPR and WBEZ Chicago, this is WAIT WAIT...
-DON'T TELL ME, the NPR News quiz.
+BILL KURTIS: From NPR and Chicago, this is WAIT WAIT...
+DON'T TELL ME the NPR News quiz.
 I'm Bill Kurtis.
-We're playing this week with Patton Oswalt, Faith Salie and Adam Burke.
-And here again is your host at the Chase Bank Auditorium in downtown Chicago, Peter Sagal.
+We're playing this week with Helen Hunt, Roxanne Roberts and Alonzo Bodden and your host, the softest-working man in show business, Peter Sagal.

 PETER SAGAL, HOST:

 Thank you, Bill.
 In just a minute, Bill slurps his ramen noodles in our Listener Limerick Challenge game.
 If you'd like to play, give us a call 1-888-WAIT-WAIT.
 That's 1-888-924-8924.
 Right now, panel, some more questions for you from the week's news.

 Helen, New York City recently allowed its restaurants to seat up to 35% capacity and indoor dining, but one restaurant is filling the empty space by doing what?